Green-Software-Foundation/trademark_policy/Trademark_policy/trademark-guidance.md

 These emissions might be from the generation of electricity used to power data centres and user devices or from the manufacturing of the hardware the software runs on.

-The Green Software Foundation aims to do this by uncovering, sharing, and promoting best practices for developing and operating green, climate-friendly software.
+The Green Software Foundation aims to do this by uncovering, sharing, and promoting best practices for developing and operating green, climate-friendly applications and services.

 We want to make it easy to use the trademark, and be confident you’re using as it’s intended to be used.